Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

 In Fig.~\ref{fig:phase-diagram-eps0.5-gamma0.4}, the black solid line and the green dashed line indicate the reference phase boundaries of the Hopfield model without unlearning.
 The black line corresponds to the boundary between stable and metastable retrieval states, while the green line denotes the boundary between the retrieval and spin-glass phases.
 Compared to these reference lines, both boundaries extend to larger values of the pattern load $\alpha$ in the presence of unlearning.
 Moreover, the spin-glass region is significantly reduced, indicating an effective suppression of spurious memories.
 On the other hand, as indicated by the purple region, there exists a finite temperature above which the metastable part of the retrieval phase disappears.

 This disappearance of the metastable retrieval phase at finite temperature does not occur in the standard Hopfield model without unlearning.
-At present, the detailed mechanism underlying this behavior remains unclear.
+At present, the detailed quantitative mechanism underlying this behavior remains unclear.
+Nevertheless, a possible qualitative interpretation is related to the original motivation of unlearning.
+Unlearning was introduced to reduce the number or stability of unwanted metastable states in the energy landscape.
+In the present effective model, this mechanism may also weaken the metastable retrieval basin at finite temperature, leading to the disappearance of the locally continued retrieval branch.
+A more detailed interpretation and a quantitative characterization of this effect are left for future work.

 To investigate the stability of the RS solution, we introduce a one-step replica symmetry breaking (1RSB) perturbation and evaluate the stability against small deviations.
 This procedure yields the de Almeida-Thouless (AT) condition~\cite{de1978stability}.
 The details of the calculation are provided in Appendix~\ref{sec:calculation-of-AT}; here we only summarize the result.
 We define the following two matrices: